fabric8io/osio-pipeline/README.md

 ## Overview

-This repository provides a set of pipeline functions (pipeline library) that are used in `Jenkinsfile` to do Continuous Delivery / Continuous Integration for openshift.io applications.
+This repository provides a set of pipeline functions (pipeline library) that are used in `Jenkinsfile` to do Continuous Delivery / Continuous Integration for OpenShift.io applications.
-This pipeline library can be used with any OpenShift cluster which addhers following [prerequisites](#prerequisites).
+This pipeline library can be used with any OpenShift cluster which adheres following [prerequisites](#prerequisites).

 ## Prerequisites
- - OpenShift commandline interface (`oc` binrary) should be available on Jenkins master or slave nodes.
+ - OpenShift command-line interface (`oc` binary) should be available on Jenkins master or slave nodes.
  - Familarity with writing `Jenkinsfile`, basic groovy syntax and Jenkins pipeline.

 ## User Guide

 ### Examples

-Following are some example `Jenkinsfiles` to illustarte how to use this pipeline library.
+Following are some example `Jenkinsfiles` to illustrate how to use this pipeline library.

 #### Deploy stand-alone application